webDva/jekyll-now/_posts/2019-05-23-entrepreneurs-effectuation.md

 I can still leverage what I have and have achieved, present effects borne from my toils and the past.
 Else I would be a really bad startup founder if I didn't have such a process of effectuation.

 This negative utility factor of the success I seek that lasted for so long, that unanswered yet important question, can be resolved and indemnified by a positive utility factor.
-But first, I must provide the coveted answer to the thought provoking question: what do I make and for whom?
+But first, I must provide the coveted answer to the thought provoking question: what should I make and for whom?

 The answer?
 The *right* answer?